 The states run their own elections, so every state’s law is different.

 Every state except North Dakota has a voter registration law.
 Voter registration laws usually require some kind of proof of residency.
-For a voter to vote in any election, all states except Kansas currently require that a voter attest, under penalty of perjury, that he or she is a citizen of the United States.
+For a voter to vote in any election, all states currently require that a voter attest, under penalty of perjury, that he or she is a citizen of the United States.
 Kansas, Arizona, Georgia and Alabama have enacted laws that require proof of citizenship to register to vote.
-Only Kansas is enforcing this law against certain voters; however, the state is continuing to battle federal and state court challenges to the law.
+Only Arizona is enforcing this law against certain voters.

 If a poll worker determines a voter does not have a valid ID to vote, such voter should be given a provisional ballot.
 Whether such ballot will count depends on that state’s law.
 In some cases, such as Florida, the voter’s signature on the provisional ballot envelope will be compared with the voter registration signature in the state’s records; if the signatures are determined to match, the ballot will be counted.
 In many states, in order for the provisional ballot to count, the voter must bring acceptable identification under the voter ID law to the county clerk’s or other specified office within a specified period of time, for example, two to six days.
 For first-time voters in a voting district or county in states, there is also a federal ID requirement to register to vote.
 VoteRiders’ Voter ID Info wallet cards for the states without a state voter ID law, such as California, show what kind of identification is required.